 You’ll find plenty of activities to keep your vacation exciting along the shores of Virginia.
 Head to Virginia Beach and rent bicycles for a trip down the Boardwalk for scenic views of the Atlantic Ocean.
 If you want to make the most of your trip, set aside a day and take the 23-mile Chesapeake Bay Bridge Tunnel over to the Eastern Shore.
 There you can stop at Chincoteague National Wildlife Refuge to see the park’s most famous inhabitants, the wild ponies.

 - Virginia Beach Boardwalk

 2. Take the Presidential Tour

-Fly in to: Dulles International Airport (IAD) or Richmond International Airport (RIC)
+Fly in to: Dulles International Airport (IAD) or Richmon International Airport (RIC)

 3. Travel the Crooked Road